Disappearance of Steven Koecher: Theories

 Koecher's unusual, and mostly unexplained, travel in the days leading up to his disappearance has led to suppositions that he may have turned to some sort of illicit activity for income.
 A drug dog was taken to sniff over his car but did not alert on anything.
 Another vehicle seen on the security camera footage driving up and down the street around the time Koecher parked and walked away from his car was investigated, and turned out to be a local real estate agent showing a house in the area.

 Checks of Koecher's financial history and phone records turned up nothing unusual aside from the trips.
 A single charge to his credit card since the disappearance was just an automatic charge made to webhosting company GoDaddy ensuing from his days at Matchbin.
-One unknown phone number turned out to be the family of the two girls Koecher had been helping get back inside on the day before he went to Las Vegas.
+One unknown phone number turned out to be the family of the two girls Koecher had been helping on the day before he went to Las Vegas.